 Peter is indeed talking about the actual sacrifice of Jesus’ flesh with its blood.

-It says nothing about being either a spirit being or a human being.
-The son of God are first reckoned, not as having spiritual bodies, but as having bodies of flesh.
+Romans 8:8,9 says nothing about being either a spirit being or a human being.
+Those justified in the blood of Christ are first reckoned, not as having spiritual bodies, but as having bodies of flesh.
 Jesus’ sacrifice only restores man to what Adam lost; Adam did not lose a celestial, spiritual body; he lost a terrestrial, earthly, physical body.
 When Adam disobeyed, all of his offspring are counted in God’s sight in that disobedience.
 It would take another man, having a sinless body of flesh as Adam possessed before Adam sinned, a man outside of the condemnation in Adam, who could offset the condemnation of the human race that has about by mean’s Adam’s disobedience.

 In Romans 8, it speaks of these as the sons of God; these sons of God were once of those sons of disobedience (Ephesians 2:1-10), but they are made alive (reckoned / counted / imputed / considered [Strong’s #3049] justified and as alive -- Romans 4:3-24; 6:11) as new creatures [sons of God] in Christ (Romans 8:16,19) through faith in Jesus.
 (Galatian 3:26) Jesus, however, was never such a son of disobedience; his birth into this world was not under the condemnation of Adam, since it was God who had especially prepared Jesus’ body of flesh.
 (Matthew 1:20; Hebrews 10:5)